 The closed or in-line suctioning technique involves the use of a catheter that is enclosed within a protective sheath.
 It is most commonly used in intubated patients who are receiving mechanical ventilation.

-This type of suctioning is useful because a patient does not need to be disconnected from the ventilator.
 Instead, the suction catheter is attached directly to the artificial airway, which allows continuous ventilation while suctioning is performed.

 How to Obtain a Sputum Sample?